 - Sound Voltex

-Best described as a four-buttons beatmania that has elements of other music games, such as an additional two effector buttons (DJMAX) and two crossfader-like knobs, one on each side (DJ Hero).
+Best described as a six-button, two-knob version of beatmania, with elements of other music games.
+There are four standard buttons, two effector buttons whose lanes overlap with the four standard lanes (DJMAX), and two crossfader-like knobs who must be rotated to match the movements of their criss-crossing lanes on screen (DJ Hero).
 Unlike other Bemani games, much of the music is contributed by indie/doujin musicians, with the side effect of the songlist being remix-heavy; notably, some remixes use Vocaloids.

 A game similar to Keyboardmania, but with a simplified keyboard, variable-width notes, and a touch screen.